 Dr. Brooke Lewis

 Dr. Lewis was born and raised in Morristown, NJ.
 For her undergraduate education she ventured to Madison to earn a Bachelor of Science Degree in both Bacteriology and Genetics from the University of Wisconsin - Madison (2002).
-Her journey then took her to Stillwater, Oklahoma where she earned her Doctor of Veterinary Medicine degree from Oklahoma State University (2006) .
+Her journey then took her to Stillwater, Oklahoma where she earned her Doctorate of Veterinary Medicine degree from Oklahoma State University in 2006.

-Dr. Lewis worked as general practice veterinarian for 12 years before deciding to focus on her passion to help owners and their pets with their behavior challenges.
+Prior to focusing on her passion to help owners with their pets' behavior challenges, Dr. Lewis worked as a general practitioner veterinarian for 12 years.
 While in general practice Dr. Lewis found herself focusing on pain management in arthritic dogs and cats.
-So in 2011 she completed a 220 hour certification course in Veterinary Spinal Manipulative Therapy (VSMT) through the Healing Oasis.
-Through this intensive 5 month certification program she signifcantly strengthened her knowledge in making neurological and mobility assessments in addition to learning the techniques and science behind spinal manipulative therapy (aka animal chiropractic).
+To further expand this knowledge, in 2011 she completed a 220 hour certification course in Veterinary Spinal Manipulative Therapy (VSMT) through the Healing Oasis.
+Through this intensive 5 month certification program she significantly strengthened her knowledge in making neurological and mobility assessments in addition to learning the techniques and science behind spinal manipulative therapy (aka animal chiropractic).

 It is important to Dr. Lewis to help families understand why their pets behave the way they do.
 Once their pet's underlying emotional state is understood it is only then we can develop an individualized management and treatment plan.

-Dr. Lewis believes in only using non-adversive, force-free science based techniques.
+Dr. Lewis believes in only using non-aversive, force-free science based techniques.
 See FAQ as to why she feels so strongly about using these methods.
 She has attended a variety of conferences and training seminars with some of the world's renown veterinary behavior professionals such as the late Dr. Sophia Yin, Dr. Lisa Radosta, Dr. Debra Horwitz, and Dr. Gary Landsberg .
-She has completed the Fear Free Certification and attended the North American Veterinary Institute with an intensive focus on Veterinary Behavior with Dr. Karen Overall and Dr Kersti Seksel.